12 Days in Spain

 Imagine the sound of live music filling the streets, the taste of wine and tapas on a patio in the Spanish sun, all surrounded by the exotic heartbeat of authentic Spain.
 We've all seen our friends' photos of the stunning architecture, white-sand beaches, dramatic flamenco dancing, and medieval fortresses.
 We've heard their stories of being blown away by the experience of it all.
 The food, the wine, the dancing, the cobblestone streets, the romance, the "fiestas and siestas" culture, the beauty at every turn... followed up with an emphatic "I could live there!".
 This is the Spain we know and love and can't wait to experience with you, whether you're a first time visitor to Spain, or a tenth.
 Spain is that rare country that will steal a piece of your heart and beg you to come back for it.

 Barcelona is jam-packed full of unique things to see and do which is why it’s such a loved place by its visitors!
-Our first two nights are spent finding out why this city makes people yearn to come back over and over again.
+Our first three nights are spent finding out why this city makes people yearn to come back over and over again.
 We’ll check out some famous spots together such as the Sagrada Familia, and Las Ramblas then take in the view from the best vantage point atop Mont Juic while sipping the finest Sangria.
 Our first meeting time on day 1 is at 4pm where we'll all meet together to start our adventure!